 Barbara and Allan Pease say that James Bond uses minimal body gestures, especially when under pressure.

 High-status people tend to keep their cool by revealing as little emotions as possible.

 Actors such as Jim Carrey play highly animated roles, and they’re usually powerless, intimidated men.

 - In The Reception: remove outerwear and avoid entering with your arms full of stuff that can make you look inept.
 Stand in the reception area with Hand in Hand behind your back or the steeple and slowly rock back and forth on your feet.
 Never sit.

 - Entry: when the receptionist told you can go in, enter without hesitation keeping the same speed (people lacking confidence change gears and perform a small shuffle as they enter)

-- Approach: even if he’s doing something, put down your briefcase, shake his hand and immediately take a seat, show that you don’t expect to be kept waiting.
+- Approach: even if he’s doing something, put down your briefcase, shake his hand, and immediately take a seat, showing that you don’t expect to be kept waiting.